 What causes crooked teeth?

 Just as we inherit eye colour from our parents, we also inherit mouth and jaw features.
 Local factors such as finger sucking, pacifier sucking, high cavity rate, gum disease, trauma and premature loss of baby teeth can also contribute to a bad bite.
-One out of every five school age children have a severe bite problem so it is not surprising that you might need braces.
+One out of every five school-age children has a severe bite problem so it is not surprising that you might need braces.

 Why should I have my teeth straightened?